McEazy2700/Geology-Stuff/300level/second-semester/Gel-321-test-study.md

 * Marble: Formed from the metamorphism of limestone.
 Forms pure white crystals if the parent limestone was pure, if not it could end up "marbled" in appearance.
 * Quartzite: Metamorphosed sandstone.
 Is dominated by Quartz but may contain clay minerals.
 * Hornfels: Formed from the metamorphism of fine-grained rocks like Murdock and volcanic rocks.
-The Hornfels usually appear to have gneiss-like bands but these actually reflect alternating sandstone and shale that were in the protolith and are not related to the alignment of crystals.
+The Hornfels usually appears to have gneiss-like bands but these reflect alternating sandstone and shale that were in the protolith and are not related to the alignment of crystals.

 ##### Migmatite both Metamorphic and Igneous
-If a metamorphic-rock is heated enough, it can begin to undergo partial melting in the same way that igneous rocks do.
+If a metamorphic rock is heated enough, it can begin to undergo partial melting in the same way that igneous rocks do.
 The more felsic minerals (Feldspar and Quartz) will melt, while the more mafic minerals (Biotite and Hornblende) do not.
-When the melt crystallizes again, the result is a light-colored igneous rock interpresed with a dark-colored metamorphic rock.
+When the melt crystallizes again, the result is a light-colored igneous rock interspersed with a dark-colored metamorphic rock.
 This mixed rock is called **Migmatite**.

 ## Metamorphic Grade
 Refers to the amount or degree of metamorphism a rock undergoes.
-It ranges from **log grade** (little metamorphism) to **high grade** (high metamorphism).
+It ranges from **low grade** (little metamorphism) to **high grade** (high metamorphism).
 Low-grade metamorphism begins at temperatures just above sedimentary rock conditions.
 The sequence **slate → phyllite → schist → gneiss** represents increasing metamorphic grade.